 “Students will start to form, not only close bonds between themselves and their patients, but also with the communities where they work.
 This, in many people’s view, is the most rewarding part of practicing medicine.”

-To equip students with the skills they need to become good members and leaders in rural communities, the Lincoln Scholars Program sponsors retreats focusing on self-care, group dynamics and community involvement.
+The Lincoln Scholars Program sponsors retreats focusing on self-care, group dynamics and community involvement to equip students with the skills they need to become good members and leaders in rural communities.
 The LSP leadership team is also exploring future partnerships with students and programs across the SIU System, including social work, psychology, pharmacy and law.

 - Submit an application to SIU School of Medicine Admissions.